 Status: This standard was approved as a departmental standard on April 1, 2021.

-Aboriginal group refers to whether the person is First Nations (North American Indian), Métis or Inuk (Inuit).
-These are the three groups defined as the Aboriginal peoples of Canada in the Constitution Act, 1982, Section 35 (2).
-A person may be in more than one of these three specific groups.
+Indigenous group refers to whether the person is First Nations (North American Indian), Métis and/or Inuk (Inuit).
+A person may be included in more than one of these three specific groups.
+Aboriginal peoples of Canada (referred to here as Indigenous peoples) are defined in the Constitution Act, 1982, Section 35 (2) as including Indian, Inuit and Métis peoples.

 First Nations (North American Indian) includes Status and non-Status Indians.

 Person refers to an individual and is the unit of analysis for most social statistics programs.

 'Indigenous group of person' may be analyzed using the Classification of Indigenous group.
 Here, if the person belongs to more than one specific Indigenous group, they are classified using the 'Multiple Indigenous responses' category.

 'Indigenous group of person' may also be analyzed by looking at each response individually.
 Here, the Classification of Indigenous group response is used.
 This approach is used to look at all persons who reported belonging to a specific Indigenous group.
 In this second approach, counts are based on response occurrences, that is, each response provided to a question about the person's Indigenous group.
 A person can have more than one response occurrence, depending on the number of specific Indigenous groups they reported.
 Each response may be considered separately in analysis.
 The sum of the Indigenous group responses may be greater than the total population count because a person may report more than one specific Indigenous group.